 The Rosecrance story shows how a responsible organization evolves through the decades to meet a community’s changing needs.
-Founded as an orphanage for a handful of boys in 1916, Rosecrance has become a comprehensive behavioral health network serving more than 13,000 individuals each year.
+Founded as an orphanage for a handful of boys in 1916, Rosecrance has become a comprehensive behavioral health network serving more than 32,000 families each year.

 That transformation accelerated in November 2010 with the affiliation between Rosecrance and Janet Wattles Center, the region’s largest provider of community mental health services.
 The two organizations formally merged on Sept.
 1, 2011, to create the state’s most comprehensive network of behavioral health services.

 Addiction treatment services primarily are provided at two large inpatient facilities in Rockford: Harrison Campus for adults and Griffin Williamson Campus for adolescents.
-Rosecrance also has six offices in the Chicago area.
+Rosecrance also has five offices in the Chicago area.

 Mental health services, all outpatient, primarily are provided at the Ware Center in downtown Rockford, which serves the adult population, and at the Berry Campus, which serves children and families.